Farama-Foundation/ViZDoom/docs/api/cpp/game_state.md

 **name** - ingame object name, many different objects can have the same name (e.g. Medikit, Clip, Zombie).

 **category** - category of the object (e.g. "Monster", "Weapon", "Player").
 Category "Self" is assigned to current player.
-The category assigment may not be accurate, especcialy for custom objects and WADs other than Freedoom/Doom.
+The category assignment may not be accurate, especcialy for custom objects and WADs other than Freedoom/Doom.
 Note: added in 1.3.1.

 **sectorId / sector_id** - ID of the sector the object currently belongs to (same as corresponding **Sector.id**).
 Note: added in 1.3.1.